-You see, normal camera log profiles have a wide dynamic range.
+You see, average camera log profiles have a wide dynamic range.
 But when you transfer the footage to video editing software, it needs to switch to a standard color space.
 It allows you to apply creative LUTs that are highly responsive to the human eye.

 Step 2.
 Color Correction

-Ensure that you’ve matched and color corrected the clips you want to edit.
+Ensure that you’ve matched and color-corrected the clips you want to edit.
 You’ll want to work with properly balanced and well-exposed footage.
 If you work with underexposed or overexposed footage, it will result in less-than-optimal color grades.

 Essentially, LUTs will not perform color correction for you.
-Hence, it’s best to tweak your footage or image manually to find the correct balance between light, contrast, color temperature, and exposure.
+Hence, it’s best to manually tweak your footage or image to find the correct balance between light, contrast, color temperature, and exposure.
 This process involves correcting the white balance and adjusting the midtones, highlights, contrast, and shadows.